 By 22, I'd lost both of my parents to cancer.

-No more than one month after my mother, Joanne, lost a brief four-month battle with Leukemia, friends gathered from near and far to celebrate her life - and the life of my father, Butch, who succumbed in 2008 to asbestos-triggered lung cancer brought on by his work at Ground Zero - while also raising money to get me back on my feet.
+No more than one month after my mother, Joanne, lost a brief four-month battle with Leukemia, friends gathered from near and far to celebrate her life - and the life of my father, Butch, who succumbed in 2008 to lung cancer brought on by his work at Ground Zero - while simultaneously raising money to get me back on my feet.

 One year later, we raised the stakes.

 The Second Annual Cancer Can't Kill Love Benefit Concert saw six local bands, hundreds of attendees and over $6,000 in donations, every cent of which went straight to Stand Up To Cancer.

 The Third Annual blew our expectations out of the water and brought in an incredible $13,000 for Memorial Sloan Kettering Cancer Center -- the very hospital my father called home for most of his treatment.
 The fourth did the same, racking up another (totally casual) $13,000.

 Volume five brought in an additional $14,000 for MSKCC.
 That, together with $1,020 raised pre-event for the Lustgarten Pancreatic Cancer Research Foundation via our first successful Booster campaign, brought us above our goal of $15,000.
 A new record.